RobertDeniszczyc/fizzbuzz-tdd/README.md

 Write your tests in the `src/fizzbuzz.test.js` file and the application code in the `src/fizzbuzz.js` file.

-You don't need to touch the `src/fizzbuzzRunner.js`, this file is used only to run the application.
+You don't need to touch the `src/fizzbuzzRunner.js` file, this file is used only to run the application.

 ## Acceptance Criteria
 1. **Given** I input a number into the application